gemfire/gemfire-developer-website/content/blog/verifying-vmware-gemfire-region-consistency.md

 ---
 date: 2020-06-11
-description: 'Apache Geode provides a mechanism to asynchronously distribute batches of events between two disparate DistributedSystems called a WAN topology.
+description: 'VMware GemFire provides a mechanism to asynchronously distribute batches of events between two disparate DistributedSystems called a WAN topology.
 The events are stored in queues in the local DistributedSystem before being batched and distributed.
   The default behavior can be changed with the gemfire.GatewaySender.REMOVE_FROM_QUEUE_ON_EXCEPTION